Hiker in waterproof pants on a rain-soaked mountain trail

 Verdict

-After five months of wet-weather testing, the Arc'teryx Gamma MX Pant is the best waterproof hiking pant for most serious hikers.
-The Fortius DW 2.0 softshell eliminates the main frustration of traditional rain pants — the stiffness, the noise, the clammy feeling during climbs — while delivering real weather protection that held up through everything the Pacific Northwest threw at us.
+After weighing the specs, lab data, and owner feedback, the Arc'teryx Gamma MX Pant is the best waterproof hiking pant for most serious hikers.
+The Fortius DW 2.0 softshell eliminates the main frustration of traditional rain pants, the stiffness, the noise, the clammy feeling during climbs — while delivering real weather protection that holds up to everything the Pacific Northwest throws at it.
 If you're spending serious time in the mountains, the $325 price is justified by the all-day comfort and performance.

-For hikers who need full waterproof protection at a more accessible price, the Outdoor Research Foray at $229 is the strongest performer per dollar in our test group.
+For hikers who need full waterproof protection at a more accessible price, the Outdoor Research Foray at $229 is the strongest performer per dollar in this roundup.
 Budget-conscious hikers won't be disappointed by the Marmot PreCip Eco — at $90 with fully taped seams, it outperforms pants costing twice as much from brands that skip proper seam sealing.
-And the Columbia OutDry Ex Reign makes a compelling technical argument at $140 by solving the DWR degradation problem in a way no other pant in this group does.
+And the Columbia OutDry Extreme Wyldwood makes a compelling technical argument at around $100 by sidestepping the DWR wet-out problem in a way no other pant in this group does.

 Related Guides